 CRCA hosts a number of event throughout the year.
 Forest Therapy, Hikes, Guest Speakers and more.
 Weekend events run from October to May.
 Visit our calendar for upcoming events.

 $5 for adults, $3.50 for children 12 and under, maximum fee of $15 per car (special event pricing may apply).
 Annual Passes are available for $85.
-They provide admission to Little Cataraqui Creek and Gould Lake Conservation Areas.
+They provide admission to Little Cataraqui Creek for one year.

 Hours of Operation

 Conservation Area open 7:30 AM to dusk daily.

 Outdoor Centre: 9 AM to 4 PM Monday to Friday.

 Ski Rental Office: Weekends only from 9 AM to 3 PM.
 See our Ski Rental rates page for pricing.

 Rental office open weekends only.

 Trails are in good condition.
 Trails 1-4 are compressed and track-set for tradition x-country skiing.
 Trail 5 is in natural state for walking, dog walking and snowshoeing.
 Service road is compressed for skate skiing, snowshoeing, walking and dog walking.
 Note: there are still exposed surface roots on sections of Trail 2.
 Please check our info line at 613-546-4228 ext.
 501 of trail updates.